 Teams are required to swing clubs in unison with perfect rhythm and uniformity in a circular action.
 The test has become more challenging over time with pupils often being required to move through team formations and execute leg movements, as well as perform intricate club swings.

 A team of pupils perform a series of strong movements – often with gymnastic elements – involving high levels of flexibility, control and uniformity of rhythm.
 Routines test pupil’s stamina, flexibility and timing.

-A team of pupils perform similar movements to free exercises, with the added complication of an apparatus in their hands – that a long rod which is manipulated constantly throughout the routine.
+A team of pupils perform similar movements to free exercises, with the added complication of a metal rod apparatus in their hands, which is manipulated constantly throughout the routine.
 Pupils must demonstrate rhythm, timing and correct rod technique.

-National Dances from all over the world are performed and interpreted theatrically.
-Pupils are expected to display correct steps in unison, while also conveying national character, agility and vitality.
+This routine incorporates a series of dance steps to tell a story, developing rhythm, dance, storytelling and acting.
+It can be based on characters or a national dance from around the world, performed and interpreted theatrically.
+Pupils are expected to display correct steps in unison, while also conveying character, agility and vitality.

 A team performs graceful movements with roots in ballet.
 Their task is to interpret music with feeling and softness, as reflected throughout their body and facial expressions.

-Similar to aesthetics, rhythmic has roots in ballet and contemporary dance.
+Similar to Aesthetics, Rhythmic has roots in ballet and contemporary dance.
 Pupils must demonstrate correct dance technique, grace, and interpretation of a theme.
-Unlike aesthetics, balletic jumps are permitted (and hence are often a feature) of rhythmic performances.
+Unlike aesthetics however, balletic jumps are permitted (and hence are often a feature) of rhythmic performances.